deelobo/keyword_scanner_app/README.md

 python app.py
 ```

-- To access the app, copy and paste the http:// link displayed in your terminal into a browser.
+- To access the app, copy and paste the http:// link displayed your terminal into a browser.

 - Deploy on a server:
   - On Render: Create a Render account; connect your GitHub repository; set up environment variables as needed, and deploy the app as a Web Service.